 Yale Cancer Biology Training Program (CBTP)

-The goals of the program are to educate graduate students and postdoctoral trainees on practical clinical issues of oncology, and to prepare trainees to lead translational research on teams including basic scientists and clinicians.
+The goals of the program are to educate graduate students and postdoctoral trainees on practical clinical issues of oncology and to prepare trainees to lead translational research on teams that include both basic scientists and clinicians.

-- Students apply for CBTP in the spring of year 1 of training.
+- BBS students apply for CBTP in the spring of year 1 of training.